rudderlabs/rudder-airflow-provider/README.md

 # Usage

-A simple DAG for triggering sync for rudderstack source. for complete code, refer [example](examples/sample_dag.py)
+A simple DAG for triggering sync for rudderstack source.
+For complete code, refer [example](examples/sample_dag.py)

 ```python
 with DAG('rudderstack-sample',